seiyaku

 Note the word 'converting'.
 Changing the sign on the door is a lot easier, quicker and cheaper than changing the whole building.
 Christianity was modelled on many customs that were familiar and acceptable to Jews and Pagans at that time, when religion and belief were intertwined with superstition.

-This contrasts with today's norm – at least in economically advanced countries – where people now have greater access to education and science, and base their religious belief on reasoning rather than superstition.
+This contrasts with today's norm – at least in economically advanced countries – where people now have greater access to education and science, and base their religious beliefs on reasoning rather than superstition.
 (See also Isn't religion simply glorified superstition?)

 But don't misunderstand the use of the word 'converting'; the birth of Christianity was not merely a recycle job.
 There's little doubt that Early Christians adopted well-known customs to develop their religion and doctrine.
 To suggest otherwise is to say that the seeds sown by God for earlier faiths was a mistake.